Apollon77/ioBroker.diashow/README.md

 In the Adapter settings the picture source can be choosen.
 Although the interval for picture change.

 When source "File system" is selected, the path can be entered and the format (landscape or portrait) of the pictures to be shown.

+When source "Synology PhotoStation" is selected, the IP address or hostname and an username with password has to be configured.

 ### VIS-Widget
 The Widget can be found in category "diashow".